Weekly Schedule

 object, you should pass the searchData

 option.
-This is the custom function used to retrieve the additional info about the selected event (e.g., a call to a database).
+This is the custom function used to retrieve the info about the selected event (e.g., a call to a database).

 For example, if the additional info is stored in a different file for each one of your events, your searchData